moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage.md

 ---
-title: Using the XCM SDK v0
+title: Using the XCM SDK v1
-description: Use the Moonbeam XCM SDK to easily deposit and withdraw cross-chain assets to Moonbeam from Polkadot and other parachains in the ecosystem.
+description: Use the Moonbeam XCM SDK to easily transfer cross-chain assets between parachains or between a parachain and relay chain within the Polkadot/Kusama ecosystems.
 template: tutorial.html
 ---